How Much Does a Bank Teller Make an Hour on Average?

 Pros

-• Career growth: The average hourly rate of a bank teller may not be as competitive as other entry-level salaries, but there’s plenty of room for advancement as a bank teller.
+• Career growth: The average hourly rate of a bank teller is competitive with other entry-level salaries, and there’s plenty of room for advancement.
 Some tellers move up to head teller positions.
 Others move on to supervisory positions, become loan officers, or transition to sales.

-• Benefits: Although employees may not earn super competitive pay, bank tellers who work full-time can enjoy nice benefits from the bank, including health care, retirement plans, and paid time off.
+• Benefits: Although some employees may not earn super competitive pay, bank tellers who work full-time can enjoy nice benefits from the bank, including health care, retirement plans, and paid time off.

-• Regular schedule: Many entry-level jobs, as in retail and restaurants, have unpredictable hours.
+• Regular schedule: Many entry-level jobs, such as those in retail and restaurants, have unpredictable hours.
 Banks operate under normal business hours and are closed on Sundays (and bank holidays!).
 That means you’ll enjoy a more consistent schedule as a bank teller.

 Recommended: Should We Raise the Minimum Wage?